-From this one recovers the substitution rule by Laplace transformation.
-Using Eq.
-(4.2) we get continuous time random walk approach to the same problem20.
-Here, as in our previous work we have attempted to find a framework in which correlation effects resulting purely from the dynamics of the environment can be incorporated.
-In the present paper we have attacked the problem by considering random walks with memory which has the additional advantage that other types of correlations can be considered.
-In our previous CTRW-approach we have attempted to incorporate correlation effects into the waiting time distribution by way of crude probabilistic and physical arguments about the nature of the deblocking mechanism.
-This was based on the fact that the effective medium waiting time distribution below p_c is not normalized.
-Consequently the distinction between the case above p_c and below persisted, and it was necessary to utilize the substitution rule of Eq.(4.3) to treat the case above p_c .
-In addition our previous approach was limited to the case $\tau \ll 1$.
-Its main advantage was to exhibit the theoretical possibility of a sequential deblocking mechanism resulting in a nonmonotonous waiting time density and interesting consequences for the conductivity.
-On the other hand our present approach applies for all τ and p.
-It allows for other sources of correlations, and gives relatively good quantitative results.
-This will be demonstrated in the next section.
+[189.1.1] To proceed we have to specify a particular lattice of interest, and solve eq.
+(3.10).
+[189.1.2] Before doing so we comment briefly on the relation to our previous continuous time random walk approach to the same problem [22]. [page 190, §0] [190.0.1] Here, as in our previous work we have attempted to find a framework in which correlation effects resulting purely from the dynamics of the environment can be incorporated.
+[190.0.2] In the present paper we have attacked the problem by considering random walks with memory which has the additional advantage that other types of correlations can be considered.
+[190.0.3] In our previous CTRW-approach we have attempted to incorporate correlation effects into the waiting time distribution by way of crude probabilistic and physical arguments about the nature of the deblocking mechanism.
+[190.0.4] This was based on the fact that the effective medium waiting time distribution below $p_c$ is not normalized.
+[190.0.5] Consequently the distinction between the case above $p_c$ and below persisted, and it was necessary to utilize the substitution rule of eq.
+(4.3) to treat the case above $p_c$ .
+[190.0.6] In addition our previous approach was limited to the case $\tau \ll 1$ .
+[190.0.7] Its main advantage was to exhibit the theoretical possibility of a sequential deblocking mechanism resulting in a nonmonotonous waiting time density and interesting consequences for the conductivity.
+[190.0.8] On the other hand our present approach applies for all $\tau$ and p.
+[190.0.9] It allows for other sources of correlations, and gives relatively good quantitative results.
+[190.0.10] This will be demonstrated in the next section.